COVID-19 vaccine verdicts loom as next big market risk

 “We are setting ourselves up for success in the sense of if you throw enough spaghetti at the wall, hopefully at least one noodle sticks," said Liz Young, director of market strategy at BNY Mellon Investment Management.

-Pfizer and Moderna could report initial efficacy results in October or November based on an early read of data, followed by data from companies such as AstraZeneca, Johnson & Johnson and Novavax Inc .
+Pfizer and Moderna could report initial efficacy results in October or November based on an early read of data, followed by data from companies such as AstraZeneca, Johnson & Johnson and Novavax.

 Even if a vaccine is approved, questions persist about how easily and quickly it can be distributed.
 President Trump and his health officials have issued conflicting predictions about when the general public could have access.

+READ: Commentary: The turning point in global fight against COVID-19 is approaching

-"The potential for market disappointment will likely come from the realization that manufacturing and broad distribution will take longer," said Art Hogan, chief market strategist at National Securities.
+"The potential for market disappointment will likely come from the realisation that manufacturing and broad distribution will take longer," said Art Hogan, chief market strategist at National Securities.

 While the market might be able to handle one vaccine setback "reasonably well," several setbacks could cause a rethink of the vaccine race, he said.